 THANK YOU: for female “Kaphun kaaaaa”, THANK YOU for male “Kaphun kap”.
 HELLO : for female: “Savadi khaaaaaa”, HELLO: for male: “Savadi kap”.
 TASTY: Aroj

 GO FOR A TUK TUK RIDE

-If you travel in Thailand, in big cities the best way how to get around is by tuk tuk.
+If you travel in Thailand, in big cities the best way how to get around is by tuk-tuk.
 Or Grab (the Southeast Asian Uber).
-Tuk tuks are so much fun and they are basically a little boxes on 3 wheels.
-Just make sure you don’t get ripped off by some of the tuk tuk drivers especially on your first ride.
-Normally a ride costs around $2-5, depending where you’re going off course.
-Driving around with tuk tuk is one of those experiences in Thailand which you will enjoy for sure.
+Tuk-tuks are so much fun and they are basically little boxes on 3 wheels.
+Just make sure you don’t get ripped off by some of the tuk-tuk drivers especially on your first ride.
+Normally a ride costs around $2-5, depending on where you’re going off course.
+Driving around with tuk-tuk is one of those experiences in Thailand which you will enjoy for sure.

 EXPLORE THE UNIQUE FLOATING MARKETS

 There are several floating markets in Thailand but Damnoen Saduak is one of the biggest and most famous ones.
 It is situated about 100km outside of Bangkok and you can stop there on your way to Ayutthaya.
 There are boats everywhere going up and down the canals selling all sorts of foods and fruits.
 It’s a great way to see how locals were commuting a long time ago.

 No matter where you are, Thai islands have one of the most stunning sunsets and sunrises.
 How awesome is it to finish your day with this kind of view?
 Or start your day with a look at a pinky sky.
 This picture was taken at one of the beach viewpoints in the south of Phuket.

 A tuk-tuk as a limousine?
 Hell yes!
 We have never seen anything like this before.
 This fancy tuk-tuks have disco balls inside of them.
 They are set up like a limo with party lights and loud party music.